GET READY TO VOTE

 What is a sample ballot?

-Voting can feel overwhelming when you’re unsure what all is on your ballot.
-A sample ballot lets you see a preview of what races and measures will appear, so you can research candidates and issues and plan your vote in advance to speed up your time in the voting booth
+A sample ballot lets you see a preview of what races and measures will appear, so you can research candidates and issues and plan your vote in advance to speed up your time in the voting booth.

 What’s on my ballot?